Indemnification Trust FAQs

 - You will then be contacted by the law firm that handles all Trust issues.

-You can expect to hear from the law firm that administers the Trust within one business day.
+You can expect to hear from the law firm that administers the Trust by the close of the next business day.
 (I don’t care who you are, that’s fast.)
 And it means you can immediately address the issue at hand.
 Just have your contract and other materials related to the claim handy, as this will expedite your claim.

 Unsure about whether or not you should file a report?
 Contact us anyway.
 We can help you determine your next steps -- at NO cost to you.
 And remember: Accessing the Trust does not mean that you are taking a step towards litigation.
 Many times the Trust can help you successfully resolve a situation without going to court.